jieter/sailplanner.nl/README.md

  - [x] Interaction with the backend.
  - [x] Export to GPX / KML.
  - [x] Read only mode.
+ - [ ] Update `location.hash` on key changes, watch it for changes too.

 Technical improvent ideas: